 Disclosure of electoral gifts

 Within three days of nomination, any candidate in a local government election is required to disclose any gifts received within the disclosure period prior to nomination.
 The disclosure period commences six months prior to Election Day.
-Any gift received after nomination is required to be disclosed within three days of acceptance of the gift.

 How a disclosure is made